britram/rains-prototype/draft-trammell-rains-protocol.md

 Shards contained in Message Sections are "bare Shards".
-Since they cannot inherit any values from their contained Zone, they MUST contain the content (23), signatures (0), subject-zone (4), and context (6) keys.
+Since they cannot inherit any values from their contained Zone, they MUST contain the content (23), signatures (0), subject-zone (4), context (6), and may contain the shard-range (11) key.

 Shards within a Zone are "contained Shards", and can inherit values from their containing Zone.
-A contained Shard MUST contain the content (23) key, and MAY contain the signatures (0) key and shard-range (11) keys.
-It MAY contain subject-zone (4) and context (6) keys, but in this case the values of these keys MUST be identical to the values in the containing Zone.
+A contained Shard MUST contain the content (23) key, and MAY contain the signatures (0) and shard-range(11) keys.
+It MAY contain subject- zone (4) and context (6) keys, but in this case the values of these keys MUST be identical to the values in the containing Zone.

 The value of the content (23) key is an array of Assertion bodies as defined in {#cbor-assertion}.